-‘Southern Charm’ Kathryn Dennis Says She’s Back, Better Than Ever For Season Four
+‘Southern Charm’ Kathryn Dennis Says She’s Back, Better Than Ever For Season 4

 — Amy (@RosewoodGirlz) January 2, 2017

-But while Kathryn Dennis is doing her best to look forward, moving on from season three of Southern Charm, Thomas Ravenel prefers to talk about what has happened before.
+But while Kathryn Dennis is doing her best to look forward, moving on from Season 3 of Southern Charm, Thomas Ravenel prefers to talk about what has happened before.
 Reality Tea said that Ravenel is blaming fame from Southern Charm going to Kathryn’s head as the reason their relationship failed (RT is suggesting that the pot should meet the kettle).
 It is curious that someone talking about others embracing and being changed by fame would seek press, talking about seeking media attention.

 Over the last week, Ravenel and “friend” of Southern Charm cast member Jennifer Snowden have made headlines talking about Kathryn, rather than sharing what is going on in their lives.
 Ravenel wants to talk about last season, while Snowden wants to do an autopsy on what happened to their former friendship, and how Kathryn is to blame for tanking it.